Resources for Students & Parents

-RIT offers PLTW students the opportunity to receive undergraduate credit for five PLTW courses: Introduction to Engineering Design (Design & Drawing for Production in NY), Computer Integrated Manufacturing, Principles of Engineering, Digital Electronics, and Civil Engineering & Architecture.
+RIT offers PLTW students the opportunity to receive undergraduate credit for five PLTW courses: Introduction to Engineering Design (Design & Drawing for Production), Computer Integrated Manufacturing, Principles of Engineering, Digital Electronics, and Civil Engineering & Architecture.

-To qualify, students must earn a stanine score of 6 or higher on the end-of-year exam (6 equals a C; 7 equals a B; 8 and 9 equal an A).
-The cost for each course is $200 and each course is worth three semester credits.
+To qualify, students must earn a stanine score of 6 or higher on the end-of-year exam (6 equals a C; 7 equals a B; 8 and 9 equal an A), and have a class average of 85% or higher.
+The cost for each course is $225 and each course is worth three semester credits.

-Students who wish to earn RIT credit may do so by completing this registration form and sending it back to us at the address listed in the form.
+Students who wish to earn RIT credit may do so by completing the current registration form, and sending it back to us at the address listed in the form.

 Question may be directed to firstname.lastname@example.org.

 Dear Parents and Students in Project Lead The Way Courses:

 Since you attend a PLTW school, you can get a head start on your college career and add prestige to your admissions applications by receiving college credits from Rochester Institute of Technology (RIT).
 These are transcripted credits and are eligible to be transferred to other universities.
 One of the most important benefits of having RIT credit is that, during the college application process, admissions officers look favorably on a student who has already completed college-level courses.
 Details about the college credit option are below.